On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Abelian Surfaces with Rational -isogeny

 Let $A_{/ \Q}$ be an abelian surface over $\Q$.
 It is called a \textit{QM abelian surface} if $\End_{\Q} A$ is an order in the non-split quaternion algebra over $\Q$.
 In analogy with the Taniyama-Shimura Conjecture, in \cite{brumer2014paramodular}, Brumer and Kramer proposed a precise conjecture of a one-to-one correspondence between isogeny classes of abelian surfaces $A_{/ \Q}$ of conductor $N$ with $\text{End}_{\Q} A = \Z$ or QM abelian surfaces $A_{/ \Q}$ of conductor $N^2$, and cuspidal, nonlift weight 2 Siegel modular forms $f$ on the level $K(N)$ with rational eigenvalues, up to scalar multiplication.
 Here $K(N)$ is the paramodular group of level $N$ defined by $K(N) = \gamma M_4 (\Z) \gamma^{-1} \cap Sp_4(\Q)$ with $\gamma = \text{diag}[1, 1, 1, N]$. \footnote{The authors later made revisions to the conjecture.
 See \cite{https://doi.org/10.48550/arxiv.1004.4699} for details.} The conjecture is known as the Paramodular Conjecture.

 There has been important progress in verifying this conjecture.
-For all prime levels $N < 277$, the Paramodular Conjecture is known as there are no abelian surfaces \cite[Proposition 1.5]{brumer2014paramodular} and there are no suitable paramodular forms \cite[Theorem 1.2]{poor2015paramodular}.
-The first verified surface is of prime conductor $277$ by \cite{brumer2019paramodularity}.
-In \cite{boxer2021abelian}, the authors showed $A$ is potentially modular under the assumptions that the residual Galois representation $\overline{\rho}_A$ from $A(\overline{\Q})[p]$ has image containing $\text{Sp}_4(\F)$ and that $\overline{\rho}_A$ is modular.
-In \cite{berger2020deformations}, the authors studied modularity of surfaces with rational torsions and square-free conductors and proved modularity of the abelian surface of square-free level $731$ as an example.
+The first verified surface is of prime conductor $277$ by \cite{brumer2019paramodularity} and there are no smaller conductors on either side of the correspondence for all prime $N < 277$ \cite[Proposition 1.5]{brumer2014paramodular} \cite[Theorem 1.2]{poor2015paramodular}.
+In \cite{boxer2021abelian}, the authors showed $A$ is potentially modular under the assumptions that the residual Galois representation $\overline{\rho}_A$ from $A(\overline{\Q})[p]$ has image containing $\text{Sp}_4(\F)$ and that $\overline{\rho}_A$ is modular, proving the conjecture for infinitely many cases.
+In particular, \cite{calegari2020some} applied the main theorem of \cite{boxer2021abelian} and provided explicit examples of modular abelian surfaces, e.g., curves with conductor $2^4 5^3 7^2, 2^{15} 5$.
+In \cite{berger2020deformations}, the authors studied the modularity of surfaces with rational torsions and square-free conductors and proved the modularity of the abelian surface of square-free level $731$ as an example.

-In this section, we consider abelian surfaces with a rational $p$-isogeny, a more general case than the one studied in \cite{berger2020deformations}, who assumed that $A(\Q)[p] \ne 0$.
+In this section, we consider abelian surfaces with a rational $p$-isogeny and $\End_{\Q} A = \Z$, a more general case than the one studied in \cite{berger2020deformations}, who assumed that $A(\Q)[p] \ne 0$.
 We also assume that $A$ has polarization degree prime to $p$.
 We first show that the residual representation arising from such a surface $A$ has the configuration as in Theorem \ref{main thoerem}, and establish sufficient conditions for the universal deformation ring to be a DVR.
-We also discuss the implications of the $\lambda$-part of the Bloch-Kato conjecture to our result, relating special $L$-values to the structure of the universal deformation ring.
+We also discuss the implications of the $\lambda$-part of the Bloch--Kato conjecture to our result, relating special $L$-values to the structure of the universal deformation ring.